openhab/website/blog/2024-12-15-openhab-4-3-release.md

 <p align="center"><img style="max-width: 70%; max-height: 1000px;" src="/uploads/2024-12-15-openhab-4-3-release/addon-store-ios.jpg"/></p>

-### Routable Tabbed Pages
+### Routeable Tabbed Pages

-openHAB 4.3 makes tabbed pages routable by appending the tab index to the end of the route.
+In openHAB 4.3 tabbed pages are now directly accessible by appending the tab index to the end of the URL.
-For example, the route `/page/tabs/0` will open the first tab of the page `tabs`.
+For example, `/page/tabs/0` will open the first tab of the `tabs` page.

 Please refer to the [documentation](/docs/ui/tabbed-pages.html#navigating-tabs) for more information.